Throughout this site there are many discussions of economic indicators. At this time, the readings of various indicators are especially notable.

 Among the most concerning charts is that for Total Nonresidential Construction Spending, on a “Percent Change From Year Ago” basis, as seen below: (current reading (through July) is $688,419 million):

 source: U.S. Bureau of the Census, Total Construction Spending: Nonresidential [TLNRESCONS], retrieved from FRED, Federal Reserve Bank of St. Louis; accessed September 5, 2017;

 Current inflation levels and the possibility of deflation (when the CPI goes below zero) is a vastly complex topic, and as such isn’t suitably discussed in a brief manner.
 I have discussed the issue of deflation extensively as I continue to believe that outright sustained deflation will occur, with wide-ranging economic implications.
-As I have stated in past commentaries, my analyses indicate that surveys or “market-based” measures concerning deflation will provide adequate “advance warning” of this deflation.
+As I have stated in past commentaries, my analyses indicate that surveys or “market-based” measures concerning deflation will not provide adequate “advance warning” of this deflation.